Boy, have I been looking forward to preparing these croquetas de bacalao!

 These salt cod croquettes are super easy to make and also highly addictive!

 Have you ever making croquettes from scratch?

 I made croquetas de bacalao with salt cod because I just love salt cod.
 But other croquetas are also very popular here in Spain: with (cured) ham, salmon, mushrooms, blue cheese… or simply leftovers.

 Do you love to make croquettes at home?

 Then also check out my homemade shrimp croquettes!

 It’s my personal take on the Belgian brown shrimp croquette or garnaalkroket in Flemish.
 However I use prawns instead.
-Try it!

 - 9 oz potatoes (250 g), peeled